 Different countries offer government grants to support startups.
 This is a common practice in the United States; however, grants are not free.
 Non-profit and for-profit, both types of startups get active grants to make things work.

-As a founder, you can avail any of the mentioned ways for getting your startup funded.
-While the most favorite among all is bootstrapping.
+As a founder, you can avail yourself of any of the mentioned ways to get your startup funded.
+While the favorite among all is bootstrapping.
 Zero risk but a lot of struggles.